French-Spanish Basque 2019 highlights

 HOTELS AND RESTAURANTS – Subject to change according to availability.

-* TOUR PRICE – Price is based on a U.S. dollar/euro exchange rate that existed pre-tour and could change in the event of significant exchange rate fluctuations.
+* TOUR PRICE – Price is based on a U.S. dollar/euro exchange rate that existed pre-tour and could change in the event of significant exchange rate fluctuations (although this is unlikely).
 Call us for details - (800) 676-1247.
 Price quoted is for land arrangements only and does not include airfare.